The BEST Smash Cake for Baby’s First Birthday

 Get it emailed to you directly!
 Enter your email below.

 A smash cake is a small cake served to a baby at their first birthday party.
 The cake is served whole so that the kiddo can “smash” into it, grabbing it with their hands or leaning in to take a big bite.
 The goal is for the birthday boy or girl to have fun, make a bit of a mess, and for their adoring family and friends to get some sweet photos.
-(Scroll down for examples of my daughter’s “smash” photos!)
+(Scroll down for more of my daughter’s “smash” photos!)
+It’s really all about the photos here, which is why I love this sweet little cake – it’s so photogenic!

 By definition, a smash cake is little.
 Ideally, it should be baked in a 5×3-inch pan (<– be sure to select the “5×3 inch” size).
 This little pan seems like a one-trick pony, but I’ve been using mine all summer long to make this cake (with the addition of some sugar) as an afternoon snack for the kids or light dessert for the adults.
 If you only use the pan once, just pass it on to someone else with a baby that is turning one.